-This article was first published last year as South Africa faced a possible downgrade by rating agencies.
+This article was first published in 2016 as South Africa faced a possible downgrade by rating agencies.
 The Conversation Africa’s Charles Leonard asked Mampho Modise to explain the significance of a rating agency downgrade.

 What do the agencies look at in the process of reviewing a country?